-Step-by-step guide to syncing Matter tech with your Google smart home
+Step-by-step guide to syncing Matter tech with your Google Assistant powered smart home

-A diverse selection of Matter compatible smart home devices, spanning a spectrum of brands such as Nanoleaf, Eve, TP-Link, Govee, Homey, and Aqara, is now at your fingertips.
+An ever-growing selection of Matter compatible smart home devices, spanning a spectrum of brands including Nanoleaf, Roborock, Eve, TP-Link, Govee, Homey and Aqara, is now at your fingertips.

-We’re expecting a multitude of Matter smart home devices to grace the smart home market in the coming weeks, months and years, particularly as the ever-evolving standard broadens its horizons beyond its inaugural launch device categories (light bulbs and light switches, plugs, door locks, thermostats and HVAC controllers, blinds and shades, smart sensors, bridges, smart TVs and streaming devices.)
+We’re expecting a multitude of Matter smart home devices to enter the smart home market in the coming weeks, months and years, particularly as the ever-evolving standard broadens its horizons beyond its inaugural launch device categories.

-Pioneers who’ve taken the Matter leap early have discovered that adding Matter smart home devices into their existing smart home systems hasn’t unfolded with the seamlessness initially extolled.
+However, early adopters who’ve taken the Matter leap have discovered that adding Matter smart home devices into their existing smart home systems hasn’t unfolded with the seamlessness initially expected

-Despite Matter’s pledge to streamline the landscape of smart homes, its execution has hit a few snags thus far.
+Despite Matter’s pledge to streamline the landscape of smart homes, its execution has hit a few snags thus far, although Matter 1.4 recently arrived and is promising to iron out some of the creases.

-Nonetheless, hints of progress are beginning to surface and if you want to integrate Matter devices into your Google Home, either using Thread-based or Wi-Fi based Matter smart home devices, you’ll find that the process is considerably smoother following recent updates.
+Hints of progress are beginning to surface and if you want to integrate Matter devices into your Google Home, either using Thread-based or Wi-Fi based Matter smart home devices, you’ll find that the process is considerably smoother following the recent updates.

 It’s super simple now to get your Matter devices singing and dancing with your Google Assistant within a matter of minutes.